MarkoSokser/Inform7-Jigsaw-game/story.md

 Chapter 33 - Answering The Question

-Answering question is an action applying to one topic.
+Responding to question is an action applying to one topic.
-Understand "answer [text]" or "say [text]" or "the answer is [text]" as answering question.
+Understand "answer [text]" or "respond [text]" or "say [text]" or "the answer is [text]" as responding to question.

-Check answering question:
+Check responding to question:
 	if the player is in the Jaw Breaker Chamber: if Jaw-device-worn is false:
 			say "You need to wear the device first." instead;